 It might have a stereo headphone and speaker out, and that’s about it.

 If you are recording simple things such as your voice or your guitar, you still need an interface.
 Because the audio interface is lacking in connections.

 When recording you will need an XLR in for the mic, plus you will need a Hi-Z phone plugin for guitars.

 High-quality outputs will allow you to produce music and sound using speakers/headphones.

 The outputs should let you play recordings back with no noise.
-Also reducing jitter or latency that comes with most sound cards.
+It also reduces the jitter or latency that comes with most audio interface options.